andybozy/quizprog/README.md

 Make sure to install all the listed modules in `requirements.txt` first, individually or with `pip install -r requirements.txt`.

+As the newest version of wxPython, one of the required modules to run the editor, currently doesn't build on Python 3.10, you can use Python 3.9 or [install a snapshot build for Python 3.10](https://wxpython.org/Phoenix/snapshot-builds/).
+I recommend downloading the `.whl` files then using the command `pip install <wheel filename>` to install.

 # Usage
 ```
 python3 quizprog.py [-h, --help] json_path